 Although their ‘best’ laying years may be behind them, they will still lay eggs for you, just not as prolifically and they will bless you with their affection and presence.

-When hens are bred to lay eggs in such huge quantities they will often suffer with reproductive tract issues such as prolapse, tumors and cancers.
+When hens are bred to lay eggs in such huge quantities they will often suffer from reproductive tract issues such as prolapse, tumors and cancers.
 They can also suffer from kidney problems too.

 They are suited to family life as they are affectionate and non-aggressive hens.
 They certainly love to be held, which makes them an ideal chicken for kids.